Back to school Content Strategy

 Strategy #1: Aim for the college market

 The back-to-college shopping list is longer and more varied than the K-12 list.
-Besides clothing and electronics, students and their families are spending an average $153 per household on dorm/apartment furnishings and $109 on food, the NRF estimated in 2018.
+Besides clothing and electronics, students and their families are spending an average $153 per household on dorm/apartment furnishings and $109 on food, the NRF estimates.

 Been out of school for a decade or longer, or years away from packing someone off to State U?
 See how big-box merchants like IKEA, Target or Bed Bath & Beyond go after the college dollar in a big way with online and in-store events and special product collections.